 Charles V has contrived to hoist his eagle and his "Plus Ultra" into every corner.
 Swinburne

 The beautiful tile decoration of this hall was made in 1577 at the request of King Philip II as a tribute to his parents.
 Plus Ultra (Further Beyond) meant that Charles' empire spanned beyond the Pillars of Hercules (the Strait of Gibraltar) which were symbolized by two columns.
-The motto was suggested to the then young prince in 1516 by his Italian adviser and physician Luigi Marliano (see Plus Ultra in monuments at Messina and Palermo in Sicily).
+The motto was suggested to the then young prince in 1516 by his Italian adviser and physician Luigi Marliano (see Plus Ultra in the Palace of Charles V at Granada and in monuments at Messina and Palermo in Sicily).

 Historians record five wars between Charles V and the Kings of France; the Emperor's armies defeated the French ones in many battles, but because they occurred between Christians, they did not bring Charles the same glory as his conquest of Tunis in 1535.
 The event was celebrated as a major triumph of the Christian faith and Charles crossed Sicily and southern Italy on his way to Rome where he was crowned as an ancient Roman commander.
 The expedition to Tunis was made possible by the support of the Genoese fleet.
 It was depicted in a series of Brussels tapestries which were made in 1554.
 The Low Countries were one of the many possessions of Charles V.

 Gardens: (left) Roman/Moorish walls; (right) Roman dedicatory inscription